-Financial Results for the Fourth Quarter 2019
+Financial Results for the Fourth Quarter and Fiscal Year Ended December 31, 2020

-- Cash Position Cash and cash equivalents were \$13.7 million as of December 31, 2019.
-The reduction in cash balance over the fiscal year is the result of cash used for operating activities including regulatory expenses associated with the regulatory submissions of PEDMARK and expenses associated with commercial launch preparation. - Research and Development (R&D) Expenses R&D expenses were \$1.2 million and \$5.6 million, respectively, for the fourth quarter and year ended December 31, 2019, compared to \$1.7 million and \$5.0 million for the same period in 2018.
-The Company completed a significant part of the activities needed for regulatory approval of PEDMARK during the fourth quarter of 2019. - General and Administrative (G&A) Expenses G&A expenses were \$2.5 million and \$7.4 million, respectively, for the fourth quarter and year ended December 31, 2019, compared to \$1.4 million and \$5.4 million, respectively for the same periods in 2018.
-Fourth quarter increase in G&A was largely attributable to the commercialization efforts as the Company prepares to bring PEDMARK, if approved, to market in the second half of 2020.
-An additional increase in G&A expenses is attributed to a small rise in compensation to officers, directors and key contract employees in fiscal 2019 as compared to fiscal 2018.
-Shareholders passed a motion to increase the duration of all outstanding option contracts to a total of 10 years in 2019.
-This added \$1.3 million in G&A in non-cash compensation over the prior year.
-Sales and marketing expenses increased by \$0.4 million over the prior year as the Company began to focus efforts to commercialize PEDMARK.
-The company incurred approximately \$0.25 million in additional administrative expenses as it added positions to the commercial team including the addition of a Chief Commercial Officer. - Net Loss Net losses for the fourth quarter and year ended December 31, 2019 of \$3.6 million (\$0.18 per share) and \$12.8 million (\$0.64 per share), respectively, compared to \$3.0 million (\$0.15 per share) and \$9.9 million (\$0.52 per share), respectively, for the same periods in 2018. - Financial Guidance The Company believes its cash and cash equivalents on hand as of December 31, 2019, along with the \$12.5 million loan facility available upon FDA approval of PEDMARKTM will be sufficient to fund the Company's planned commercial launch of PEDMARKTM in the second half of 2020.
+- Cash Position Cash and cash equivalents were \$30.3 million as of December 31, 2020.
+The net increase in cash balance over the fiscal year is the result of an equity financing of \$32 million in net proceeds completed in May 2020, which was offset by cash used for operating activities including regulatory expenses associated with the regulatory submissions of PEDMARKTM and expenses associated with commercial launch readiness. - Revenue Fennec earned royalty revenue originating from the 2016 sales agreement of Eniluracil to Elion Oncology, LLC.
+The agreement entitles Fennec to a five percent share of gross amounts earned by Elion with respect to Eniluracil.
+During 2020, the Company received common shares and cash valued at approximately \$0.17 million. - Research and Development (R&D) Expenses R&D expenses were \$1.2 and \$5.1 million, respectively, for the fourth quarter and year ended December 31, 2020, compared to \$1.2 million and \$5.6 million for the same period in 2019. - General and Administrative (G&A) Expenses G&A expenses were \$2.3 million and \$13.0 million, respectively, for the fourth quarter and year ended December 31, 2020, compared to \$2.5 million and \$7.4 million, respectively for the same periods in 2019.
+The annual increase in G&A was largely due to commercialization readiness expenses for PEDMARKTM during the first nine months of 2020. - Net Loss Net losses for the fourth quarter and year ended December 31, 2020 of \$3.2 million (\$0.13 per share) and \$18.1 million (\$0.76 per share), respectively, compared to \$3.6 million (\$0.18 per share) and \$12.8 million (\$0.64 per share), respectively, for the same periods in 2019. - Financial Guidance The Company believes its cash and cash equivalents on hand as of December 31, 2020 will be sufficient to fund the Company's planned activities for 2021 including NDA resubmission and commercial readiness activities.